Ivan Rabb: Professional career

-Westchester Knicks (2019–2020)

 On October 23, 2019, Rabb signed a two-way contract with the New York Knicks.
 On January 13, 2020, the New York Knicks announced via their Twitter account that they had waived Rabb.
 He did not appear in a game for the parent club.
 On January 23, Rabb was reported to be added to the Westchester Knicks' roster.

-Delaware Blue Coats (2021)

 For the 2020–21 season, Rabb joined the Delaware Blue Coats of the NBA G League, making his debut on February 11, 2021.

 National team career

 He was the member of the USA Basketball Men's U16 National Team that posted a perfect 5–0 record en route to winning gold at the 2013 FIBA Americas U16 Championship in Maldonado, Uruguay; started three games and averaged 12.0 points and 9.8 rebounds.